yanamndra-pavankumarsharma/internet-connection-status-checker/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more details

-## Contact

-For any questions or suggestions, feel free to open an issue or contact [yourname](mailto:yourname@example.com).

----

-You can copy this content into a `README.md` file for your GitHub repository.
-Adjust the sections as needed to fit your project details.